ncatlab/nlab-content/pages/7/5/0/6/26057/content.md

-Matthew Di Meglio is a PhD student in the Laboratory for Foundations of Computer Science at the University of Edinburgh working with [[Chris Heunen]] and [[Perdita Stevens]].
+Matthew Di Meglio is a postdoctoral researcher at Inria Saclay.
+He was previously a PhD student in the Laboratory for Foundations of Computer Science at the University of Edinburgh working with [[Chris Heunen]] and [[Perdita Stevens]].
 He previously completed a Masters of Research at Macquarie University with [[Michael Johnson]].

 * [website](https://mdimeglio.github.io)